What is Edge Computing?

 Edge computing brings more opportunities for big businesses to leverage their processing and storage capabilities.
 There are many use cases for edge computing solutions across multiple industries.
 Here are the top 5 examples:

-1. Energy & Utilities: These companies have very complex and challenging systems in place because they rely on a centralized computing system to manage their operations.
-Utilizing edge computing applications can be a game changer in the way data is handled including remote monitoring, managing EV-charging stations, reducing energy storage consumptions, and increasing the reliability of cybersecurity in intelligent grid systems.
+1. Energy & Utilities: Energy and utility companies have complex and challenging systems in place.
+From a strict regulatory environment, they rely heavily on a centralized computing system to manage all of their operations.
+Edge computing can be a game changer in the way data is handled including remote monitoring, managing EV-charging stations, reducing energy storage consumptions, and increasing the reliability of cybersecurity and smart grid systems.

-2. Manufacturing: Industrial edge computing use predictive maintenance to analyze and detect changes in production lines before an outage occurs.
-Data from sensors and devices can detect defects in products while it is being produced to allow for real-time quality control.
-Edge computing can also be used to manage inventory levels to optimize supply chains and improve efficiency.
+2. Manufacturing: Manufacturers can utilize predictive maintenance to analyze and detect changes in production lines before an electrical outage occurs.
+The data from sensors and devices can detect defects in products while it is being produced to allow for edge analytics in quality assurance.
+Edge computing can also be used to optimize supply chains and improve processes.

-3. Transportation: Edge computing gateways enables real-time traffic management to analyze traffic patterns, reduce congestion, enhance the flow of traffic, and have real-time decision-making.
+3. Transportation: Edge computing gateways enable real-time traffic management to analyze traffic patterns, and reduce traffic congestion, which will enhance traffic flow and allow for real-time decision-making.

-4. Healthcare: Edge computing computer vision are being used in hospitals for a number of edge computing applications including remote patient monitoring, disease detection and prevention, and medical imaging.
+4. Healthcare: Edge computing computer vision is being used in hospitals for a number of edge computing applications including remote patient monitoring, disease detection and prevention, and medical imaging.

-5. Retail: Edge computing in retail allows for sensors, cameras, and beacons to collect data about customer behavior and to enable real-time insights that will help retailers provide better customer engagement, product recommendations, and inventory management.
+5. Retail: Edge computing in retail allows for sensors, cameras, and beacons to collect data about customer behavior and enable insights in real-time to help retailers provide a better shopping experience for their end users.
+Other benefits include better customer engagement, product recommendations, and inventory management.

 How to choose the right Edge Computing hardware